Skip to content

 What sort of rates could I expect?

-The key is to do the maths – factoring in both rate plus fees – to work out the overall cost.
+Beware, though, that the best rates are offered to borrowers with a hefty deposit or chunk of equity in their home.
+To find the best rate, you should do the maths – factoring in both rate plus fees – to work out the overall cost.

 How to get a cheap mortgage deal

-The best way to find a great home loan is by shopping around, comparing rate and fees and any other incentives, to see how different deals stack up.
+The best way to find a great home loan is by shopping around and comparing rates, fees and any incentives, to see how different deals stack up.

 While you may be able to get a home loan at 95% LTV, meaning you only need a deposit of 5%, it’s worth trying to amass a larger sum of cash.

-By saving up that little bit harder so you have a bigger deposit of 10% or more, you’ll get access to a wider choice of home loans, and also cheaper rates.
+By saving up that little bit harder so you have a bigger deposit of 10% or more, you’ll get access to a wider choice of home loans, as well as cheaper rates.
 This can mean big savings over the course of the mortgage.

 Check your credit score

-With this in mind, it’s worth taking action now to check your credit score.
-You can do this with our Credit Monitor tool.
+You can check your credit score with our Credit Monitor tool.
 This will help you understand your credit rating, and the things you can do to boost your score.

-In addition, you’ll have to pass a tough application process which includes lenders assessing things such as your age, job, income, your spending habits – and whether you’re going to be able to afford repayments now and in the future.
+You’ll also need to go through a tough application process, which involves lenders assessing things such as your age, job, income, your spending habits – and whether you’re going to be able to afford repayments now and in the future.

 Tips to help you remortgage